 Additionally, Mr. Fried has been quoted in numerous publications, including, but not limited to, The New York Times, Business Week, New York Daily News, Deseret News (Utah), El Diario/La Prensa, and El Mundo (Spain).
 He has also been interviewed on various television and radio programs, such as NY1 — New York Tonight, MSNBC Chat, Independent Television News (United Kingdom), Hungarian TV, Voice of America, and CBS andWOR Radio, among others.

-In 2020, Mr. Fried was elected to the National Academy of Social Insurance, and he contributed to Corporate Practice of Medicine: A Fifty State Survey, Second Edition, published by the American Health Lawyers Association (AHLA).
-Mr. Fried served on the Editorial Advisory Board of West's Social Security Reporting Service from its inception in 1983 until 1995, and authored "A Disability Appeal Primer" for that publication.
-And while attending law school, Mr. Fried was an Editor of the Cornell Law Review.
+In 2020, Mr. Fried was cited by Chambers USA: America’s Leading Lawyers for Business among the “Leaders in Their Field,” in the New York—Healthcare category.
+Mr. Fried was elected to the National Academy of Social Insurance in 2020, and he contributed to Corporate Practice of Medicine: A Fifty State Survey, Second Edition, published by the American Health Lawyers Association (AHLA).
+Mr. Fried served on the Editorial Advisory Board of West’s Social Security Reporting Service from its inception in 1983 until 1995, and he authored “A Disability Appeal Primer” for that publication.
+While attending law school, Mr. Fried was an Editor of the Cornell Law Review.

 - Cornell University Law School (J.D., 1975)